flumx-company/mashrooms-api/README.md

 Git pull requests are headed with the Jira task.
 For example:
 mus-2: some PR

+If PR is created but not ready for review, its title starts with WIP:
+WIP: mus-2: some PR

 ## Connecting docker MySQL and PhpMyAdmin containers with NestJS (which is outside docker)
 PMA_HOST - host of mysql inside docker needed for PhpMyAdmin container PMA_PORT - port of mysql inside docker needed for PhpMyAdmin container